kngwyu/rlpy3/doc/make_agent.rst

 Creating a New Agent
 ====================

-This tutorial describes the standard RLPy :class:`~rlpy.Agents.Agent.Agent` interface, and illustrates a brief example of creating a new learning agent.
+This tutorial describes the standard RLPy :class:`~rlpy.agents.Agent.Agent` interface, and illustrates a brief example of creating a new learning agent.

 ..
 Below taken directly from Agent.py